flatiron/blacksmith/articles/basic/file-system/how-to-use-the-path-module/article.md

 The path module contains several helper functions to help make path manipulation easier.

 The first function worth mentioning is `path.normalize`.
-This function takes a path (in the form of a string) and strips it of duplicate slashes and normalizes directories like `.` and `..`.
+This function takes a path (in the form of a string) and strips it of duplicate slashes and normalizes directory abbreviations, like '.' for 'this directory' and '..' for 'one level up'.
 For example:

     > var path = require('path');
     > path.normalize('/a/.///b/d/../c/')